 He has first class honours degrees in law (1999) and in economics (2000).
 He was a recipient of the Adelaide University medal (2000).

-His book on statutory interpretation Interpretations Acts: Origins and Meaning will be published by Thomson Reuters in December, 2018.
+His book on statutory interpretation Interpretations Acts: Origins and Meaning was published by Thomson Reuters in December, 2018.

-He is the co-author of the chapter on Commonwealth executive power in the recently published, Hinton and Williams (ed) The Crown: essays on its manifestations, power and accountability.
+He is the co-author of the chapter on Commonwealth executive power in Hinton and Williams (ed) The Crown: essays on its manifestations, power and accountability.

 He is the co-editor and author of the legal publication Summary Justice - South Australia (concerned with summary criminal procedure in South Australia).